7 Wedding Favors Guests Will Actually Use

 An ingenious way to save money is to give wedding favors that play double-duty.
 These favors can be given out ahead (or at the beginning) of the reception so that they can be used both during and after the event.

 Escort cards and reception programming are typically the easiest items that can serve double functions.
-Cute eco-friendly options include using biodegradable place cards embedded with plant seeds and fruit baskets as table centrepieces at a country wedding.
+Cute eco-friendly/zero-waste options include using biodegradable place cards embedded with plant seeds and fruit baskets as table centerpieces at a country wedding.

 5. Keychain gadgets

-Tiny keychain bottles of sunscreen or hand sanitizers can be lifesavers if your clients are having a destination wedding.
+Tiny keychain bottles of sunscreen or hand sanitizers can be lifesavers if you’re planning a destination wedding.
 Their bigger, bulkier formats are sometimes left behind in hotel suites when the fun is to be had out on the beach.
 Handy for those multi-day outdoor wedding affairs, guests will thank you for your foresight!
 Other popular destination-wedding wedding favors include flip-flops and sunglasses.

 7. Tea / Coffee